getzep/zep-python/examples/langchain-langserve/README.md

-# langserve-sample
+# LangServe Example

+This README provides a comprehensive guide to setting up and running the Zep LangServe Example project.

 ## Installation

-This project uses [Poetry](https://python-poetry.org/) for dependency management.
+This project uses [Poetry](https://python-poetry.org/) for managing dependencies.

-Follow these steps to install the project:
+To get started with the installation, follow these steps:

 1. **Install Poetry**

-   If you haven't installed Poetry yet, you can do so by following the instructions on the [official Poetry website](https://python-poetry.org/docs/#installation).
+   Haven't got Poetry on your machine yet?
+You can install it by following the instructions on the [Poetry website](https://python-poetry.org/docs/#installation).

-2. **Activate the Poetry environment**

-    Use the following command to create a new virtual environment for the project:
+2. **Create the Poetry Environment and Install Dependencies** Run the command below to create a new virtual environment for the project:
     ```bash
-    poetry shell
+    poetry install
     ```

-3. **Install environment dependencies**
+3. **Activate the Poetry Environment**

-    Use the following command to install the projects dependencies
+    Use the following command to activate the Poetry environment.
     ```bash
     poetry install
     ```

-## Setting Environment Variables
+## Setting Up Environment Variables

-You will need to set the following environment variables to run the LangServe Sample App:
+To run the LangServe Sample App, please set the following environment variables:

 ```dotenv
 # Please use examples/.env.example as a template for .env file